Corca Oíche

-Regardless of the origin, the name is often connected with the anglicized surname Mackesy, O'Mackesy, O'Mackesey, Mackessy, Macassy, Macasey, Maxey, M'Asey, M'Assie and M'Casey etc. of which there are several notable contemporary members such as Pierse Joseph Mackesy, Thomas L. Mackesy (Mayor of Waterford 1841–42), and Charles Ernest Randolph Mackesy.
+The chiefs of the Corca Oíche were noted as Ó Macasa anglicized today as Mackesy, O'Mackesy, O'Mackesey, Mackessy, Macassy, Macasey, Maxey, M'Asey, M'Assie and M'Casey etc.

 History

 Origins, Cruthin & Ulaid

 The true origin of the Corca Oiche is unknown as is much of their history.
 Being intertwined with legendary, and semi-legendary stories and characters, often differing greatly, their record of descent has likely been altered over the years for political reasons as was common of many Irish tribes, making it difficult to accurately trace their roots.
 Yet, from the annals, and legends that do exist, one can still obtain an understanding, mythical or otherwise, as to the potential origin and history of this tribe.

 The Corca Oiche are said to have taken their name from Óchae, or Oiche, daughter of Cruind ba Drui.
 As Cruind ba Drui was a member of the Dál nAraidi, the Corco Oiche are possibly descended from Cruthin, a people often, but arguably, associated as being one and the same as the Picts, who competed with the Dál Fiatach for the kingship of the over-kingdom of Ulaid.
 Taking the name of a female ancestor could also indicate matrilineality, a common practice among the Picts.
 Association with the Cruthin therefore places the roots of the tribe in north-east Ireland, which is compatible with other accounts that state their origin as being on the shores of Lough Neagh.
 Lough Neagh is said to have burst sometime around 65AD and this flooding or subsequent floods may have forced the tribes in the area to migrate.
 The Corca Oiche were one of these tribes and are believed to have settled in present-day County Monaghan (Corcreeghy near Monaghan, and Corcreaghy near Carickmacross), and eventually as far south as Munster.